leejoneshane/laravel/README.md

 # First time running

-You should use __Kimatic__ or use -e parameter in docker command to defind the environment variable list below to tell laravel container how to start:
+You should use __Kitematic__ or use -e parameter in docker command to defind the environment variable list below to tell laravel container how to start:

 __MAIL=admin@admin.com__ This will be your admin account.